With the Affordable Care Act, dancers must carry insurance or pay a penalty. Here’s a cheat sheet.

 Q: There were so many issues with the launch of the healthcare.gov site.
 Can I just go and purchase a policy on my own?

-A: Yes, but just be aware that not all private plans will meet the same standards as those sold through the exchanges.
+A: Yes, but if you purchase a plan outside of the exchanges, just be aware that not all private plans will meet the same standards as those sold through them.
 You also cannot get tax credits if you buy insurance outside of a government-run exchange.

-Q: What is covered if I buy through an exchange?
+Q: What all is covered if I buy through an exchange?

-A: All exchange plans will offer the same set of essential health benefits, including at least the following items and services:
+A: All private health insurance plans will offer the same set of essential health benefits, including at least the following items and services:

 Plans may offer additional coverage.
 You can see what each plan offers when you compare them side-by-side in the Marketplace.